 Import contacts into Outlook from other email providers using the Import/Export Wizard.

-You can also Import a csv file, Excel spreadsheet, or vCard.
+You can Import a CSV file, Excel spreadsheet, or vCard.

 Your contact list is automatically linked to your email accounts.
-So when writing a message, type their name in the “To” field and their email address will pop in.
+When writing a message, type their name in the “To” field and their email address will show.

-Give a contact (delegate) permission to view your emails when you’re out of the office or on vacation.
-You can also give them access to your calendar, tasks, etc. And, did you know that you can have more than one delegate?
+When you’re out of the office or on vacation, give a contact (delegate) permission to view your emails.
+They can also have access to your calendar, tasks, etc. Also, did you know that you can have more than one delegate?
 One person can take care of your emails and the other your calendar and tasks.

 There’s so much more than you can do with Outlook and Microsoft Office 365.
 We’ll share additional tips with you in future episodes.